julianperrott/Blog/blog/content/post/ionic.md

 #### CORS

-The CORS anywhere NodeJS server is hosted in Azure as an App server.
+The CORS anywhere NodeJS server is hosted in Azure as an App service.
 The hosting plan is F1 (Free) which give 60 minutes a day of compute time, which should be more than enough.

 [corsproxywebwordcloud.azurewebsites.net](https://corsproxywebwordcloud.azurewebsites.net/)